-Project New Horizons is a world wide scholarship program for female college students designed to aid with tuition and book costs.
-Scholarships ranges from $500 to $2000 and they are awarded at the beginning of each semester.
-Research has shown that empowering women can lead to healthier families, healthier economies, and can be a key to breaking the cycle of poverty for families around the world.
+Project New Horizons is a worldwide scholarship program for deserving students designed to aid with tuition and book costs.
+Scholarships range from $500 to $2,000 and they are awarded at the beginning of each school year.
+Our goal is to provide at least $20,000 of scholarships per year!

-Please help us empower our girls and help our community by contributing to this program, please click on the button below!
+Please help inspire students in Nevada and around the world reach their education goals by contributing to the New Horizon program, please click on the button below!

 Story of a Past Scholarship Recipient